Workflow Operator on Telegram

 DAG Run Notifications

-When a DAGRunStore is available (it is in both server and start-all modes), the bot starts a DAG run monitor that polls for completed runs and sends notifications.
+When the centralized event store is available (the default in both server and start-all modes), the bot starts a DAG run monitor that reads persisted DAG-run events and sends notifications.
+If the event store is disabled or unavailable, Telegram chat works normally but DAG-run notifications stay disabled.

 Monitored statuses